AngelosTheodorakis/Data-Science-Projects/House prices/House_Prices.md

     ## YrSold        -0.012986182
     ## SalePrice               NA

-Should we dop GarageArea and keep GarageCars?
+It is correlated with GarageCars (Rsq = 0.889) <br> Should we drop GarageArea or GarageCars? <br> We will examine which is less corellated with Sales Price.

 ``` r
 cor(data[1:1459,'SalePrice'],data[1:1459,'GarageArea'])